Atavic/firefox-tweaks/README.md

 This README contains instructions on how to enhance the privacy and security of Firefox.

-All addons listed are open source and include links to their source code as well as their page on https://addons.mozilla.org.
+All addons listed are open source, are available on Firefox for Android, and include links to their source code, as well as their page on https://addons.mozilla.org.

 ## Addons
 ### Decentraleyes